Rahul-Kulkarni-X/SVR-221/README.md

 ## Call Rekognition Detect Labels API using AWS Lambda

-1. Click on the main cloud formation stack, select the **Resources** tab from the bottom pane and navigate to Media Analysis Function.
-Once the status is displayed as `CREATE_COMPLETE` (Takes 2 mins), Click on the hyperlink to open the function in the lambda console
+1. Click on the main cloud formation stack, select the **Resources** tab from the bottom pane and navigate to Media Analysis Function Lambda function.
+Once the status for the resource is `CREATE_COMPLETE` (Takes 2 mins), Click on the hyperlink to open the function in the lambda console.
+*Note : The cloud formation status will be in In-Progress*

   ![CloudFormation Stack output screenshot](images/1-CFN-Media-Analysis-Function.png)